Children play a game of hide and seek to learn about important adaptations in many wild animals.

 Also try a version of freeze tag called ‘Freeze Birds.’
 One child is the ‘hawk’ and the other children are the ‘bluebirds.’
 The hawk turns his or her back to the bluebirds and counts to twenty.
 While the hawk counts, the bluebirds fly around together behind the hawk looking for food.
 When the hawk is finished counting they yell ‘Here comes the hawk!’ and the bluebirds warn each other by yelling ‘Freeze birds!’
 The birds freeze and stay still.
 The hawk turns around and looks for movement, the first one to move becomes the next hawk!

-Create a ‘surprise terrarium’ to share with the children.
+Create a ‘surprise terrarium’ to share.
 Place an animal in a terrarium that is camouflaged to the vegetation in the terrarium (for example a toad that blends into the grass and soil).
 Encourage children to observe the terrarium and describe what they see!

 Take children on a nature walk to look for camouflaged animals.
 Draw pictures of what you see in your nature journals.
 Study the animal(s) that you found as a class, read books about it, make a class picture of it, or write a class storybook about it.